cronologic-de/ug_timetaggermodule/source/hardware.rst

 .. attention::

-    Even when not in use, some of the optional signals must be correctly connected as described for each individual signal.
-Others can be left open.
+    Even if not in use, JTAG_TCK and TEMP_ALARM_n have to be connected correctly.
+See the descriptions of these signals.

 **PCIe_SMCLK, PCIe_SMDAT**
     3.3 V CMOS signals for system management bus.